"Hand In Glove"

 UK various artists Rough Trade promo cassette "3 PACK"

-The two songs from the single were included on a Rough Trade pre-release promo cassette sent to certain media in mid-1983.
-The cassette also features 2 songs by Zerra 1 and 1 by Influence.
-The front of the photocopied insert actually shows a close-up of the bum from this single's artwork.
-The cassette itself is made of black plastic and its "Rough Tapes" labels are greyish with red print.
+The two songs from the single were included on a Rough Trade pre-release promo cassette sent to certain media in early/mid-1983.
+The cassette also features 2 songs each by labelmates Zerra 1 and Influence.
+The front of the photocopied insert actually shows a close-up of the 'bum' from the "Hand In Glove" artwork next to the title "3 PACK".
+The spine states the names of the three featured artists and a Rough Trade credit and Dolby information are found on the back flap.
+The track listing is printed on the insert's extra fold-out panel.
+The cassette itself is made of black plastic and bears generic "Rough Tapes" labels which are greyish with red print.
+The London Rough Trade address is also printed in red at the top and the names of the three featured artists were typewritten beneath it.

 Rough Trade ad